 Later in 2017, a team at Google published a revisit of the original paper entitled Revisiting the Unreasonable Effectiveness of Data, where they address the effect of data in deep learning.
 In their paper, they validate the following hypothesis:

 (1) Large scale data helps in representation learning.
-(2) Performance increases logarithmically based on volume of training data.
+(2) Performance increases logarithmically based on the volume of training data.
 (3) Capacity is crucial.

 Point (1) is in line with the two latest SOTA for image classification on ImageNet dataset.
 In 2018, a transfer learning approach was used with billions of tagged images from Instagram.
 Recently this year, researchers used a billion images and a smart trick in the image resolution to beat the SOTA again.

-In my opinion there is an important point missing by the authors: (4) Optimization tricks help.
+In my opinion, there is an important point missing by the authors: (4) Optimization tricks help.

 Over the years researchers have proposed different methods like dropout, residual networks or the attention mechanism.
 All these solutions are tricks to try to optimize better the network and reduce overfitting.